Top Singapore Blue-Chip Stocks to Add to Your Portfolio in 2025

 UOB is the third-largest bank in Singapore with a strong regional presence in Southeast Asia.
 It has been expanding its digital capabilities and focusing on the growing wealth management segment.

-United Overseas Bank (UOB) reported strong results for FY2024, driven by double-digit fee income growth and reduced credit allowances.
-Net profit for FY2024 rose 6% year-on-year to a record S$6.0 billion, boosted by strong net fee, trading, and investment income.
-Core net profit, excluding one-off expenses, was S$6.2 billion.
+United Overseas Bank (UOB) reported strong results for Q32025, driven by double-digit fee income growth and reduced credit allowances.
+Net profit for Q32024 stood at $443 million SGD down 28% year-on-year.

 Source: UOB